Explanations of items in the income statement

 2024

-The item “Non-taxable result from the loss of significant influence over associates” is in connection with the impairment of the stake in Kublai GmbH (see also Note 24).
+The item “Non-taxable result from the loss of significant influence over associates” is in connection with the impairment of the stake in Kublai GmbH in the previous year (see also Note 4.3).

-The item “Non-taxable at-equity results” mainly relates to the prorated results of the associated companies Kublai GmbH and AWIN AG.
+The item “Non-taxable at-equity results” mainly relates to the prorated results of the associated company AWIN AG and in the previous year additionally of Kublai GmbH.

 The anticipated tax rate corresponds to the tax rate of the parent company, United Internet AG.